RackHD/docs/docs/rackhd/configuration.rst

         { "server": "https://centos.eecs.wsu.edu", "remotePath": "/centos" } would map http requests to local directory / to https://centos.eecs.wsu.edu/centos/

         Note: To ensure this feature works, the httpProxies need be separately enabled for specified HTTP/HTTPS endpoint.
-See details in `Setting up HTTP/HTTPS endpoint`_
+See details in :ref:`http-endpoint-config-ref-label`
     * - httpFrontendDirectory
       - Fully-qualified directory to the web GUI content
     * - httpStaticDirectory